 Okay, so one of the first things your work is reminding me of is a quote I came across some years ago written by a fin de siècle black woman: “We are not a coming people.
 We are here.” – Mashadi Matabane

+I proposed that the two families begin to get to know each other through starting a conversation, in the process becoming a family that has never been acknowledged.
+I proposed using our photo archives to make reimagined family portraits in the form of collages and montages.
+From the collages I create large-scale paintings to synthesize these moments and write them into present history.
 Paula and her daughter respond to everything I create.
-We have a continued skype conversation.
-I am collecting data, a new archive.
-In doing this, we rotate agency.
+We have a continued Skype conversation.
+I am collecting data, a new archive, and in doing this we rotate agency.
 We are history making—chatting and acknowledging, collaborating and negotiating.
 Through a newfound unity, we are transcending a patriarchal society; shame is revised into a new beginning.

-I love Natalya’s vision.
-She is searching for a deeper identity that unites four individuals in the face of hundreds of years of exploitative systems and actions that were designed to eternally divide and obscure the relationship between us.
-This is a bold act of an artist unafraid of naysayers on both sides of each family — naysayers who prefer that the divisions created by exploitation and abuse remain the status quo through all generations unless resolved through explicitly political or religious means or just hushed up as shameful for both sides.
+“I love Natalya’s vision,” says Paula.
+“She is searching for a deeper identity that unites four individuals in the face of hundreds of years of exploitative systems and actions that were designed to eternally divide and obscure the relationship between us.
+This is a bold act of an artist unafraid of naysayers on both sides of each family.”

-Natalya’s work will become integral to reconciliation work for many decades to come.
-I imagine more fine artists and popular culture creators building upon her foundation.
+Natalya’s work defies the exploitation and abuse as well as the naysayers, she adds.
+“Natalya’s work will shake us up and become integral to reconciliation work for many decades to come,” Paula says.
+“I imagine more fine artists and popular culture creators building upon her foundation.”